How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 Step 7: Automate the process

-- On Linux or a server?
-Use a cron job.
+- On Linux or a server: Use a cron job to schedule script execution.

-- For serverless, try Google Cloud Scheduler with Cloud Functions.
+- For serverless: Deploy via Google Cloud Scheduler with Cloud Functions or Cloud Run.

-- Set it to run daily, weekly, or whenever you need.
+- Set it to run daily, hourly, or at custom intervals based on your needs.

 Step-by-step guide: How to use Windsor.ai to connect Facebook Ads to BigQuery

-If you’re wondering whether it’s really possible to integrate Meta Ads data into BigQuery with Windsor.ai in under 5 minutes, this guide will show you exactly how to do it, step by step.
+If you’re wondering whether it’s really possible to integrate Meta Ads data into BigQuery with Windsor.ai in 4 minutes, this guide will show you exactly how to do it, step by step.

 1. Sign up for Windsor.ai and start your 30-day free trial.